 Written submissions in response to the Discussion Paper may be made until 23 September 2016.
 All comments and submissions received by the closing date will be reviewed and considered by the Panel.

 Confidentiality of SubmissionsThe Panel intends the Review to be as transparent as possible to encourage public trust in the process being followed by the Review.
-Therefore, all submissions will be treated as public and published on the Review website following the closing date for submissions (23 September 2016).
+Therefore, all submissions will be treated as public and published on the Review website week by week.
 Authors of submissions who would like part of their submission to remain in confidence should provide justification for this at the time of submission.
 Should the Panel not agree with an author’s request for confidentiality, the author will be given the option to withdraw their submission without public disclosure.

 ConsultationThe Review Panel is committed to consulting broadly to gain an extensive view of pharmacy in Australia and the factors contributing to patient health outcomes and the quality use of medicines.
 The views of organisations, as well as the public, will be valuable in the Review Panel’s consideration of these issues.